 Taken together, the results from Kane et al. (2006), Sobel et al. (2007), and Poole and Kane (2009) suggest that WMC is not related to prototypical visual search but search task requirements can be manipulated to produce to WMC-related individual differences.
 When top-down control is needed to override the influence of bottom-up processes or when attentional focus needs to be maintained in face of interference, higher-WMC subjects outperformed lower-WMC subjects.
 The lack of a relation between WMC and prototypical visual search demonstrates that WMC is not related to all types of endogenous attentional control.

 Visual attention to cued location.
-Bleckley, Durso, Crutchfield, Engle, and Khanna (2003) tested whether WMC variation (measured by Ospan) predicts differences in how visual attention is allocated.
+Bleckley, Durso, Crutchfield, Engle, and Khanna (2003) tested if WMC variation (measured by Ospan) predicts differences in how visual attention is allocated.
 Bleckley et al. had subjects identify a centrally presented target letter and then localize another displaced letter that could appear on one of three concentric rings that appeared around the central letter.
 The ring that the displaced letter was to appear on was validly cued on 80% of trials with the words close, medium, or distant.
 The cue was displayed for 2 seconds; then the grid (i.e., the concentric rings) was displayed for 2 seconds before being replaced by the central and displaced letter.
 The central letter and displaced letters were presented for 150 ms before the entire screen was pattern masked.
 Bleckley et al. hypothesized that because of previous demonstrations of superior controlled attention capabilities by higher-WMC subjects, higher-WMC subjects would be more precise with their allocation of attention while lower-WMC subjects would deploy their attention in a more diffuse spotlight formation.
 Following from this, they expected higher-WMC subjects’ performance (i.e., accuracy) to suffer more than lower-WMC subjects on invalidly cued trials where the target was inside —but not outside— the cued ring.

 Consider a trial where the subject receives a distant cue (i.e., the cue for the farthest ring from the center).
 The subject should configure his or her attention to center of the screen and the distant ring.
 When the target then appears inside the distant ring, subjects who were more tightly focused on just the distant ring and the center position should perform worse than the subject who is unable to deploy their attention as precisely and instead ends up covering the whole area from the outer ring to the center with their attention.
 For all subjects, invalidly cued letters occurring outside the cued ring were poorly localized (67% correct), but lower-WMC subjects localized invalidly cued letters inside the cued ring better than did higher-WMC subjects (72% vs. 64%); the authors interpreted this finding as providing evidence that higher-WMC subjects are able to configure their attention discontiguously while lower-WMC subjects deploy their visual attention more diffusely in a spotlight formation.
 But in light of the Poole and Kane (2009) results where WMC did not relate to the number of discontiguous locations to be attended to and only predicted performance when attentional focus had to be maintained (for 1.5 seconds), it’s possible that Bleckley et al. would have produced null results if they used a shorter period of time shorter than the 2 seconds they used between the cue and the target display.

 WMC and Habit Restraint Relations